EllaTheCat/dopamine-2024/README.md

 keys go dead then your typo has put you in a surprise mode by mistake and second, that if you are not in default mode **PRESS SPACE** to get back there.

-- The **green nagbar** that appears at the bottom edge of the screen at startup, whence it was called the Welcome banner, but has since evolved so it can be hidden or shown on demand (Super + Shift + Escape|Caps).
-When visible, the green banner provides online help and request buttons operable by mouse.
+- A **green nagbar** that appears at the bottom edge of the screen can be hidden or shown on demand with the binding Mod4+Shift+Caps.
+When visible, the green banner provides online help buttons operable by mouse, also reload and dismiss buttons as on the red nagbar, and finally an exit button.

 - **Help topics,** prefixed "about" cover an intro, modes, keys, menus, workspaces.
 They are shell scripts which load themselves as free form text to be displayed in Emacs, but could be Markdown or asciidoc as determined by the script shebang.

-- **[context sensitive help]** is one button but what you see depends on the mode (binding state), so all modes can have relevant documentation displayed on demand,.
+- **context sensitive help** is one button but what you see depends on the mode (binding state), so all modes can have relevant documentation displayed on demand,.
 Even if it is just the bindings code reformatted, it's up to date.

-- The sway **reload button**, sway **exit button** and nagbar **dismiss button** are mouse buttons, so you can't easily invoke them using the keyboard.

 ## Immediate Tasks

 I developed this for my own use so have not been as hard on myself as I would be professionally.
 These are the things I have to do in the short term for this project to become shipshape.

-- **BREAKING NEWS** I'm putting stuff on github regardless.
-Manual backup makes me nervous.

 - **Comments in code** I was intending to put all documentation in the code as comments.
 I intend to purge it in favour of the green nagbar help topics.